raunak321321/Networking-Project-Sem-3/README.md

   &emsp; iii.
 AVL trees have self-balancing capabilities.<br>
   &emsp; iv.
 Using these advantages we can give more rbs to the right side of the tree as compared to left side of the tree.<br>
   &emsp; v.
 Means higher priorities UEs will get more RBs as compared to lower priorities.<br>

+## How to `Run`?
+      `./waf --run scratch/lte-priority` to run lte-priority which is there in scratch folder of ns3.